zealousweb/smart-appointment-booking/README.md

 - Waitlist: Let users join a waitlist for fully booked slots.
 - Booking Management: Track and manage appointments in the admin backend.Physical and Virtual Appointments: Offer both types to customers.

+**Plugin Requirement**

+PHP version : 5.6 and latest

+WordPress : WordPress 5.9 and latest

 # How To Use

 **Add New Booking Form and Configure fields and Hit save.
 Form will be automatically updated and  saved**